digitalocean/pydo/CONTRIBUTING.md

 We like these:
 * [pyenv](https://github.com/pyenv/pyenv): python version management
   * [pyenv-virtualenv](https://github.com/pyenv/pyenv-virtualenv):
-  a pyenv pluging to enable pyenv to manage virtualenvs for development environment isolation
+  a pyenv plugin to enable pyenv to manage virtualenvs for development environment isolation

 ## Setup